dortania/OpenCore-Install-Guide/config-HEDT/broadwell-e.md

 # Broadwell-E

-Last edited: Febuary 3, 2020
+Last edited: Febuary 18, 2020

 ## Starting Point

-You'll want to start with the sample.plist that OpenCorePkg provides you in the DOCS folder and rename it to config.plist.
-Next, open up your favourite XML editor like [ProperTree](https://github.com/corpnewt/ProperTree) and we can get to work. **Reminder configurators are not supported, most are out of date with the OpenCore spec and some like Mackie's will even add clover sections and corrupt plists.
-You are on your own if you use such tools**

-Users of ProperTree will also get the benefit of running the Snapshot function which will add all the Firmware drivers, kexts and SSDTs into your config.plist(Cmd/Crtl + R and point to your OC folder).
+So making a config.plist may seem hard, its not.
+It just takes some time but this guide will tell you how to configure eveything, you won't be left in the cold.
+This also means if you have issues, review your config settings to make sure they're correct.
+Main things to note with OpenCore:

+* **All properties must be defined**, there are no default OpenCore will fall back on so **do not delete sections unless told explicitly so**.
+If the guide doesn't mention the option, leave it at default.
+* **The Sample.plist cannot be used As-Is**, you must configure it to your system
+* **DO NOT USE CONFIGURATORS**, these rarely respect OpenCore's configuration and even some like Mackie's will add Clover properties and corrupt plists!

+Now with all that, we'll need some things to get started:

+* [ProperTree](https://github.com/corpnewt/ProperTree): For editing our config, this editor has some super useful tools for OpenCore
+* [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS): For generating our SMBIOS
+* [Sample.plist](https://github.com/acidanthera/OpenCorePkg/releases): This is found under the Docs folder of the release download

+Now with those downloaded, we can get to really get started:

+* Grab the **Sample.plist** and rename to **config.plist**
+* Open your new config.plist in ProperTree
+   * macOS: `ProperTree.command`
+   * Windows: `ProperTree.bat`
+* Run the Clean Snapshot function(**Cmd/Ctrl + Shift + R** and point it at your EFI/OC folder),
+   * This will remove all the entries from the config.plist and then adds all your SSDTs, Kexts and Firmware drivers to the config
+   * Cmd+R is another option that will add all your files as well but will leave entries disabled if they were set like that before, useful for when you're troubleshooting

+And now you're ready to configure it!

-**And read this guide more than once before setting up OpenCore and make sure you have it set up correctly.
-Do note that images will not always be the most up-to-date so please read the text below them, if nothing's mentioned then leave as default.**
+**And read this guide more than once before setting up OpenCore** and make sure you have it set up correctly. **Do note that images will not always be the most up-to-date** so please read the text below them, if nothing's mentioned then leave as default.

 ## ACPI